ials/seminario2/README.md

 ### Semana 11 - Noviembre 2 - Noviembre 6

-- Students send a pdf file with the new version of their Master Thesis via e-mail not later than 18th May 2020 at 11:59 pm:
+- Students send a pdf file with the new version of their Master Thesis via e-mail not later than 5 November 2020 at 11:59 pm:
   - Name the file as follows:   **Cap1_2_v0.X_Nombre_Apellido.pdf**
   - Summarize main changes in the first page
   - Include new iteration of chapter 1 with changes control